open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/sampling.md

 sampling decision to propagate to other services.

 A [`Sampler`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#Sampler) can
-to be set on the tracer provider when register it using the [`WithSampler`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#WithSampler) option, as follows:
+be set on the tracer provider using the [`WithSampler`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#WithSampler) option, as follows: